theusman75/PlanBuddy/README.md

 PlanBuddy is a **React Native + Expo app** that helps users turn their goals into structured, actionable tasks using the **Google Gemini AI**.

 - Users can enter a goal and select a time horizon (Today / This Week).
-- The app calls a backend server which queries Gemini to generate a strictly-structured JSON task plan.
+- The app calls a backend server, which queries Gemini to generate a strictly-structured JSON task plan.
 - Users can mark tasks complete/incomplete, filter by priority, and persist data locally.

 ---